eugenia1984/english/README.md

 -21 - [Learn how to use reported speech](https://github.com/eugenia1984/english/blob/main/b1-english-for-developers/21-learn-how-to-use-reported-speech.md): you will learn how to report what someone else said in a clear and natural way.
 You will also practice using the correct verb tenses and sentence structures to share feedback, explain situations, and talk about past events in professional conversations.

+-22 - []Learn how to use prepositions according to context(https://github.com/eugenia1984/english/blob/main/b1-english-for-developers/22-learn-how-to-use-prepositions-according-to-context.md): ou will learn how to use prepositions to describe time, place, and direction clearly in everyday work situations.
+You will also practice talking about schedules, giving directions, and explaining where people or things are located using natural and accurate language.

 ---

 - [Glossary](https://github.com/eugenia1984/english/tree/main/glossary.md)